How To Hold Your Pencil When You Draw

 Get More Control Out of Your Pencil

 While doodling can create amazing pieces of art like the ones we’ve recently shared in our facebook posts, for the most part wont produce the kinds of lines you want to make to really get your drawings to show off the fluid or gestural lines you really want.
 So what can you do about it?
-Well, here at The Splatter, we at the Blog Squad have been practicing our drawing and sketching and wanted to help share some pointers to help make you a better drawer.Â
+Well, here at Jerry’s we at the Blog Squad have been practicing our drawing and sketching and wanted to help share some pointers to help make you a better drawer.Â

 To avoid messy lines that are no where near straight, try these two grips:

 Going back to grade school we learned how to hold our pencils in order to write.
 This method gave us the coordination to draw small lines and curves in order to form letters and numbers.
 To create small details and short lines, we can use the exact same grip!

 - Grip the pencil like you would when you sit down to write a letter- between your thumb, index and middle finger.

 - Draw with your whole arm instead of just your wrist.

 - Do not keep your wrist on the desk or drawing surface.
 Instead, you want to move both your hand and forearm when you draw as this will give you control without grounding you which leads to more unplanned curves in your lines and details.

 - Let the knuckles on your pinky barely touch or glide along the paper as you draw.
 Doing this will keep your forearm up while keeping your pencil just a bit more sideways so that you can choose how thick to make your lines-either with the point or along the side of the lead.